-- substep. number of substeps within a step.
+- substep.
+Number of substeps within a step.
 Only walker propagation occurs in a substep.
-Default: 1 - ortho. number of steps between orthogonalization.
+Default: 1 - ortho.
+Number of steps between orthogonalization.
 Default: 1 - ncores.
 Number of nodes in a task group.
 This number defines the number of cores on a node that share the parallel work associated with a distributed task.
-This number is used in the Wavefunction and Propagator task groups.
+This number is used in the wavefunction and Propagator task groups.
 The walker sets are shares by the ncores on a given node in the task group. - checkpoint.
 Number of blocks between checkpoint files are generated.
 If a value smaller than 1 is given, no file is generated.
 If hdf_write_file is not set, a default name is used.
-Default: 0 - sample Period.
-Number of blocks between sample collection.
-Default: 0 - hdf write file.
-If set (and checkpoint >0), a checkpoint file with this name will be written. - hdf read file.
+Default: 0 - hdf_write_file.
+If set (and checkpoint>0), a checkpoint file with this name will be written. - hdf read file.
 If set, the simulation will be restarted from the given file.

 Within the Estimators xml block has an argument name: the type of estimator we want to measure.
-Currently only "basic" or "Basic" or "standard" are allowed, , which are synonymous with one another.
+Currently available estimators include: "basic", "energy", "mixed_one_rdm", and "back propagation".

 The basic estimator has the following optional parameters: